 We take every case extremely seriously and want you to feel prepared and confident when facing your charges.
 We can answer any questions and address your concerns with honesty and can provide you with your legal options for pursuing a favorable outcome.

 Our Springfield DUI lawyer at Cole & Martin Attorneys at Law, LLC may be able to help you avoid the fall-out from a drunk driving or DWI charge in Missouri.
 We know our way around any DUI court process and we work diligently to preserve our clients’ rights.
 If you have been charged with a DWI, it is crucial to retain legal counsel from someone who knows all the ins and outs of this area of the law so you have a strong chance of a favorable outcome.

 At Cole & Martin Attorneys at Law, LLC, we can help you with:

-Our drunk driving defense firm may be able to stop proceedings by discrediting the evidence or helping you in a plea bargain for reduced charges.
-You can trust that when you need our help, our DWI attorneys in Springfield know the effective strategies to counsel you.
+Our drunk driving defense firm in Missouri may be able to stop proceedings by discrediting the evidence or helping you in a plea bargain for reduced charges.
+You can trust that when you need our help, our DUI attorneys in Springfield know the effective strategies to counsel you.

-Would you like to speak with a Springfield DWI lawyer about your case?
-Contact us now at (417) 213-5441 for a free case consultation.
+Arrested for DUI?
+Speak with a Springfield DWI lawyer about your case by calling (417) 213-5441 for a free case consultation.